DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

-\paragraph{Request Completeness} Request Completeness aligns with guideline-level completeness checks that evaluate whether all required components of a report are present according to prescribed inclusion mandates across authoritative standards \cite{Bastian2021PRISMA, Boutron2010CONSORT, ISO25010, WWC_Handbook, Percie2020ARRIVE, GRI_Standards, STROBE_2007}.
-Scope Boundary reflects boundary-setting requirements that assess whether a report explicitly specifies its operative limits—such as eligibility conditions, assumptions, and constraints—within the structural fields defined in major evaluative frameworks \cite{Bastian2021PRISMA, NIST_AI_RMF, AHA2024Standards, AEA2024Data, OSF_Prereg, NASA_SE_Handbook, SEC_Reg_SK, SPIRIT_2013}.
-Value Validity corresponds to coherence and utility standards that evaluate whether the report’s core conclusions not only align logically with the evidence base but also deliver sufficient specificity and practical feasibility to comprehensively address the user's inquiry \cite{Guyatt2013GRADE, APA_JARS2025, NBER2024, IES_SEER, OECD_Policy_Eval}.
+\paragraph{Request Fulfillment} Completeness aligns with guideline-level completeness checks that evaluate whether all required components of a report are present according to prescribed inclusion mandates across authoritative standards \cite{Page2021PRISMA, Schulz2010CONSORT, ISO25010, WWC_Handbook, Percie2020ARRIVE, GRI_Standards, STROBE_2007}.
+Scope reflects boundary-setting requirements that assess whether a report explicitly specifies its operative limits—such as eligibility conditions, assumptions, and constraints—within the structural fields defined in major evaluative frameworks \cite{Page2021PRISMA, NIST_AI_RMF, AHA2024Standards, AEA2024Data, OSF_Prereg, NASA_SE_Handbook, SEC_Reg_SK, SPIRIT_2013}.
+Helpfulness corresponds to coherence and utility standards that evaluate whether the report’s core conclusions not only align logically with the evidence base but also deliver sufficient specificity and practical feasibility to comprehensively address the user's inquiry \cite{Guyatt2013GRADE, APA_JARS2025, NBER2024, IES_SEER, OECD_Policy_Eval}.

-\paragraph{Evidence Validity} Numeric Accuracy reflects evaluative requirements that check whether quantitative statements in a report correspond to verifiable computations, prespecified analytic procedures, and reproducible numerical evidence as established in major methodological frameworks \cite{Guyatt2013GRADE, JCGM_GUM, ACM_Badging, IUPAC_Green, IUPAP_Red, Econometric_Soc, AERA_APA_NCME_Standards, CODATA_2022, OECD_Quality, IFRS_Standards, ISO30414, IPCC_2019}.
-Logical Support aligns with reasoning-assessment criteria that evaluate whether inferential steps are explicitly grounded in evidence, free of unsupported leaps, and consistent with theoretical or mathematical rigor \cite{EMS_Code2025, APA_GoodPractices, AERA2006Standards, AMS_Handbook, Fed_Rules_Evidence, COREQ_2007}.
+\paragraph{Analytical Soundness} Quantification reflects evaluative requirements that check whether quantitative statements in a report correspond to verifiable computations, prespecified analytic procedures, and reproducible numerical evidence as established in major methodological frameworks \cite{Guyatt2013GRADE, JCGM_GUM, ACM_Badging, IUPAC_Green, IUPAP_Red, Econometric_Soc, AERA_APA_NCME_Standards, CODATA_2022, OECD_Quality, IFRS_Standards, IPCC_2019}; see also ISO 30414:2018\footnote{\url{https://www.iso.org/standard/69338.html}}.
+Reasoning aligns with reasoning-assessment criteria that evaluate whether inferential steps are explicitly grounded in evidence, free of unsupported leaps, and consistent with theoretical or mathematical rigor \cite{EMS_Code2025, APA_GoodPractices, AERA2006Standards, AMS_Handbook, Fed_Rules_Evidence, COREQ_2007}.